AminaAllison/Kioptrix-Level-1.1/README.md

 <h2>Conclusion</h2>
 The penetration test of the Kioptrix Level 1.1 machine demonstrated the potential impact of several vulnerabilities that could be exploited by attackers.
 The identified vulnerabilities should be addressed as soon as possible to mitigate the risk of a real-world attack.
-We recommend implementing the recommendations outlined above to improve the security of the system.
+I recommend implementing the recommendations outlined above to improve the security of the system.
 <br />